WakiMak/trentent.github.io-forked/_posts/2011-05-03-invalid-pxe-server-list-format-altiris.md

 </div>

 <div>
-  I don&#8217;t know why it wasn&#8217;t looking for them in the longer path, but I copied those files to the directory it wanted (PXE)
+  I don't know why it wasn't looking for them in the longer path, but I copied those files to the directory it wanted (PXE)
 </div>

 <div>